Logo Usage Guidelines

 - Use the Postcrossing logo for your personal use (we love the cakes!) and to spread the word about the project.

-- Use it on your own Postcrossing meetup cards but make sure that the meetup has been added to the meetups list first.
+- Use it on your own Postcrossing meetup postcards but make sure that the meetup has been added to the meetups list first.

 - Use it to write articles, websites, blog about, or talk about Postcrossing, as long it’s clear to everyone that you are simply referring to Postcrossing and in no way speaking for us or the project.